I was standing at the front of a queue in a packed art shop in London.

 Sfumato – (Pronounced: sfoo-mah-toe) from the Italian word for “smoke.”
 Sfumato is a technique of painting in thin glazes to achieve a hazy, cloudy atmosphere, often to represent objects or landscape meant to be perceived as distant from the picture plane.

 Sight-size – a painting technique where the key idea is that your eye needs to be able to see both the canvas and the subject in one glance, so they both appear the same size.
 This makes it easier to flick your eyes between the subject and your painting for judging shape, proportions and colours.
-The artists viewing position is roughly 6 – 12 feet away from the set up, so you step forward to make a mark and then step back to observe your painting again.
+The artists viewing position is roughly 6 – 12 feet away from the setup, so you step forward to make a mark and then step back to observe your painting again.
 This results in a more painterly, naturalistic finish.

 Sight size set up for cast drawing

-Sinking in – this happens when the paint medium is absorbed by the underlying layer of paint, this could be due to an too absorbent or unevenly applied absorbent ground.
+Sinking in – this happens when the paint medium is absorbed by the underlying layer of paint, this could be due to a too absorbent or unevenly applied absorbent ground.
 The resulting appearance is a visually inconsistent surface, some parts shiny, some parts matte.

 Size – a glue applied to fabric (canvas) or paper before priming to seal and protect it from the corrosive oil in the ground and paint.
 It’s also used to seal wood panels before painting.